kali-linex/linex/Documentation/process/handling-regressions.rst

- * Developers, when trying to reach the time periods mentioned above, remember to account for the time it takes to get fixes tested, reviewed, and merged by Linus, ideally with them being in linux-next at least briefly.
+ * Developers, when trying to reach the time periods mentioned above, remember to account for the time it takes to get fixes tested, reviewed, and merged by Linus, ideally with them being in linex-next at least briefly.
 Hence, if a fix is urgent, make it obvious to ensure others handle it appropriately.

  * Reviewers, you are kindly asked to assist developers in reaching the time periods mentioned above by reviewing regression fixes in a timely manner.

  * Subsystem maintainers, you likewise are encouraged to expedite the handling of regression fixes.
-Thus evaluate if skipping linux-next is an option for the particular fix.
+Thus evaluate if skipping linex-next is an option for the particular fix.
 Also consider sending git pull requests more often than usual when needed.
 And try to avoid holding onto regression fixes over weekends -- especially when the fix is marked for backporting.